 - Grammar:This is one area where a lot of test takers lose marks.
 One prime reason for this is the difference between our spoken and written English.
 To avoid errors in this section, students must thoroughly go through the Rules of grammar.
 Let us look at a question from an actual CLAT exam that tested the grammar knowledge of the candidates:

 Q.If you promise ________________ angry with me, I’ll tell you what I broke.

 - not get

 - not getting

 - Vocabulary Building: For CLAT English Section, you need to build a strong vocabulary which, requires a long term sustained effort.
-It can be done by reading newspaper regularly and making a list of all new words.
+It is not something which can be done in a month alone.
+One method of improving vocabulary is by reading newspaper regularly and making a list of all new words.
 Using these words in your conversation or writing will help you remember them.
-Let us look at a vocabulary based question from previous years' CLAT:
+Students can also look into word roots, prefixes and suffixes for acing questions based on vocabulary.
+Let us look at a vocabulary based question from CLAT:

 Q. Choose the correct spelling

 To sum up, for an effective preparation for CLAT English, you must improve your reading habits preferably by reading Newspaper, revise grammar basics and solve plenty of practice papers for CLAT.